DanielBMarkham/Info-Ops/manuscript/chapter21.md

 This is because things are still grouped in the universe by business behavior, no matter how you would like to construct your work queue.
 So when you look at some random item you'd like to do, *you still need to look at all of the things around the behavior that the item falls under*.
 You'll need to match the same supplementals, you'll need to have the same downstream considerations, you'll need to change the acceptance tests for that behavior to match the new work you're doing.

 You're free to do work in any order you'd like, but by now you know that by grouping your work under Business Behavior Abstract (and Realized and System Abstract if you're using those levels), you can put a bunch of related things in one place to consider while doing that work.
 You also know that large backlogs, since they can't fit inside the team's heads, are counter-productive.
+You also know that the backlog isn't about what work you're going to do, it's about what value you're going to bring.
 So you're still back to grouping by Business Behavior Abstract, then "blowing things out" as the time to do the work approaches.

 What if you don't do sprints?
 Instead you work in a free-flow form?
 It's still the same, you'll just need to do the "hooking-up" work for items in you work queue at the last possible moment before you start on them.
-(Lean experts Mary and Tom Poppendieck describe this as waiting until the "Last Responsible Moment")
+(Lean experts Mary and Tom Poppendieck were the ones that referred to this as waiting until the "Last Responsible Moment")

 Version control plays a role here.
 If you keep written analysis notes, you should version control them right alongside any work you're doing.
 After all, things change, and in any team beyond two people you can't expect to stay on top of everything all the time.

 One of the biggest anti-patterns I see in corporate work management systems is using them as some kind of weird requirements tool.
 People understand that nobody does Use Cases any more, so they try to stick all the stuff they might have stuck into a too-long Use Case into a too long User Story.

-You try to tell these folks that User Story titles are simply placeholders for future conversations, and you get blank stares.
+You try to tell these folks that User Story titles are simply symbolic placeholders for future conversations, and you get blank stares.
 That's because they're aware that there are all sorts of important information that goes along with the user story, but you seem to be telling them to forget about it.
-It sounds like happy talk.
+It sounds like crazy talk.

 Once you understand Structured Analysis, however, you realized that yes, there is a bunch of stuff that goes along with any user story, but very little of it has to do with the user story itself.
 Instead it exists as part of the model up the pyramid somewhere.
 And it's always changing, maturing.
 The last thing in the world you want to do is somehow extract the entire analysis model from one person's head and stick it in the notes section for a user story three months before anybody starts work on it.

 What you want to do is just the opposite: keep your user stories in as simplistic a format as possible, pointing back to where they appear in the analysis.
 Then, just before you decide to work on one, snapshot what you know when you start just the same way you snapshot the codebase before you start coding.
 It's the same thing.
 The structure you create in terms of writing code or developing tech has to exist alongside of other behaviors and supplementals at the System Realized level.
 But it also has to exist alongside the behavior, structure, and supplementals of the analysis pyramid that begot it.

-E-gads, the last thing you want is a backlog nobody can read or understand all at once, stuffed full of "user stories" whack-full of notes from all over the place, put in who knows how long ago.
+E-gads, the last thing you want is a backlog nobody can read or understand all at once, stuffed full of "user stories" whack-full of notes from all over the place, put in by who-knows-who nobody-knows-how long ago.

 ## Let's Estimate